If you want to achieve your target scores for the ACT, this article will be your guide on how to prepare for the ACT to make it happen!

-It’s important to maintain a balance between ACT preparation and other parts of your life, especially for other components of your university applications.
-Keeping a well-balanced schedule will ensure that everything is taken care of, and you won’t feel overwhelmed.
+Maintaining a balance between ACT preparation and other parts of your life is important, especially for other components of your university applications.
+Keeping a well-balanced schedule will ensure everything is handled, and you won’t feel overwhelmed.

-ACT practice tests also allow you to familiarize yourself with ACT questions, so you have a good idea of what to expect, which greatly reduces anxiety.
+ACT practice tests also allow you to familiarize yourself with ACT questions, giving you a good idea of what to expect greatly reducing anxiety.

-The official ACT website offers many free ACT practice tests in full length, as well as for individual tests, including for the optional writing test.
+The official ACT website offers many free ACT practice tests in full length and individual tests, including the optional writing test.
 You can order additional practice tests and material at the official ACT website if that isn't enough.

-When learning how to prepare for the ACT, you’ll notice there are certain topics that you struggle with more than others.
-You’ll be able to pinpoint your areas of weakness better if you take practice tests.
+When learning how to prepare for the ACT, you’ll notice certain topics you struggle with more than others.
+You can pinpoint your areas of weakness better if you take practice tests.
 While you are preparing, keep notice of the type of questions that are most difficult for you.

-The best way to prepare for the ACT is to know how and when to cover all of your bases.
-Take note of the questions you tend to get wrong and make sure you have a firm grasp of those concepts before moving on to the rest of your review.
-While it’s important to pay extra attention to your weak spots, you shouldn’t forget to cover your strong points as well.
+The best way to prepare for the ACT is to know how and when to cover your bases.
+Take note of the questions you tend to get wrong and ensure you fully grasp those concepts before moving on to the rest of your review.
+While paying extra attention to your weak spots is important, you shouldn’t forget to cover your strong points as well.

-The amount of time ACT test preparation takes is dependent on your schedule, how much time you spend each week studying, and your target scores.
+The amount of time ACT test preparation depends on your schedule, how much time you spend each week studying, and your target scores.
 In many cases, grade 11 or 12 students spend about 3 to 6 months preparing for the ACT.

-When determining how long you will take to prepare for the ACT, the most important factor is what is on the test.
-It’s no surprise that sufficient practice will allow you to cover and prepare for everything that the ACT asks you to do.
+The most important factor when determining how long you will take to prepare for the ACT is what is on the test.
+Unsurprisingly, sufficient practice will allow you to cover and prepare for everything the ACT asks you to do.

 The questions of the ACT Math Test cover seven categories; these will give you an idea of how to prepare for the ACT:

-For a more detailed breakdown of each of these categories, take a look at our complete guide on tips for ACT Math test prep.
+For a more detailed breakdown of each of these categories, take a look at our complete guide on how to prepare for the ACT Math test.
 Make sure to give each subject an equal amount of study time.
 If math isn’t your strongest subject, consider getting an experienced ACT Math tutor to help you get prepared.

 The ACT Science Test covers biology, chemistry, geology, astronomy, meteorology, and physics.
-Usually, high school science courses (from grade nine up to grade 12) will provide enough information for you to correctly answer the questions.
+Usually, high school science courses (from grade nine to grade 12) will provide enough information for you to answer the questions correctly.

-The Science Test assesses your knowledge of interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the aforementioned science subjects.
-These questions will put you into scientific scenarios and you will need your knowledge and skills to figure out answers.
+The Science Test assesses your knowledge of interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the science above subjects.
+These questions will put you into scientific scenarios and require your knowledge and skills to determine answers.